-Regional distribution of households by materials used to build the outer wall is reflected in Table 5.8 and seems to follow the pattern of the national average, where "wood", "concrete" and combined use of "wood & concrete" predominate.
-Apart from Region 9, where outer-wall materials mainly used were somehow varied, for instance, "clay brick" accounting for 29.0 percent, "other materials not properly identified", 23.1 percent, "Adobe and Troolie Palm", 19.3 percent and "concrete", 15.2 percent respectively, the use of "wood" as an outer-wall material was significantly high in the remaining regions.
-It ranges from a high of 86 percent of the households occupying wooden buildings in Region 1 to a low of 38.7 percent in Regions 3 and 4 respectively.
-Like the result for the national average, households who did not use wood for the building of the outer wall were attracted primarily by "concrete" and combined use of "wood & concrete ", except in Region 8, where "Adobe and Troolie Palm" was second to wood as presented in Table 5.8.
+Regional distribution of households by materials used to build the outer-wall is reflected in Table 5.8 and follows the pattern of the national average, where "wood", "concrete" and combined use of "wood & concrete" predominate.
+Apart from Region 9, where the outer-wall materials mainly used varied somewhat, the use of "wood" as an outer-wall material was significantly high in the remaining regions.
+It ranges from a high of 86.0 percent of the households occupying wooden buildings in Region 1 to a low of 38.7 percent in Regions 3 and 4 respectively.
+Like the result for the national average, households who did not use wood for the building of the outer-wall were attracted primarily to "concrete" and combined use of "wood & concrete", except in Region 8, where "Adobe and Troolie Palm" was second to wood as presented in Table 5.8.